Let us introduce ourselves…

 The ‘Road to Happiness’ holds an obvious double meaning: we set out to discover and document what happiness means for different people around the world, and how we can share this knowledge; while at the same time this adventure will become a part of our road, our journey together, and hopefully one which will form a significant and positive part of our lives.

-The name of this website is due to one of the last conversations Hannah had with her Dad in 2011.
-He told her not to get stuck in situations that made her unhappy – most of all to always keep remembering She deserved the best and to never settle.
+The name of this website is due to one of the last conversations I had with my Dad in 2011.
+He told me not to get stuck in situations that made me unhappy – most of all to always keep remembering I deserved the best and to never settle.